HimakarC/Docker/Django-Application Deployment/README.md

 --> After executing the above command, use: <br>
 docker run -d -p port_number:port_number image_name <br>

-This runs the django application continuosly without breaking the execution.
+This runs the django application continuosly without breaking the execution. <br>
+The execution of this commands should be done in the directory where the "manage.py" is present.